Terraform CLI Compatibility

 terraform state mv |

-Emitted, not consumed. stategraph refactor complete writes detected renames and module moves into moved_stategraph.tf.
-Pre-existing moved blocks in user HCL are not consumed during evaluation. |
+stategraph refactor complete writes detected renames and module moves into moved_stategraph.tf.
+Pre-existing moved blocks in your HCL are parsed and de-duplicated during evaluation (kept, not dropped). |

 import block (Terraform 1.5+) |